 - Provide another copy of their "Summary of Your Rights Under the FCRA”.

 - Provide the name, address and toll-free phone number for the CRA that furnished the report.
 You must let the consumer know they can contact the CRA to get a copy of the report and to correct any mistakes, but you also need to let them know that the CRA did not make the employment decision.

 Adverse action is not voluntary.
 It's an absolute requirement for employers who use background reports from a CRA.
 If you do not do every step properly you could find yourself in court.
 Attorneys are building careers by finding companies making mistakes and violating the FCRA.
 When they find one thing out of place, they haul employers, big and small, into court.

 Usually it makes more sense for the employers to just settle instead of facing years of class action litigation.
 Those that do go into court often face fines of up to $1,000 for each member of the class on top of punitive damages.

 Hopefully this has helped you understand what adverse action means.
-It is an essential piece of the hiring puzzle that cannot be skipped or skimped on.
-It is critical that employers have a solid system in place because there are several steps and many ways for an employer to get into trouble if adverse action is not handled properly.
+It's an essential piece of the hiring puzzle that cannot be skipped or skimped on.
+It's critical that employers have a solid system in place because there are several steps and many ways for an employer to get into trouble if adverse action is not handled properly.

-EBI can help simplify the process by automating it through our J-One system.
-You can either use the system to generate required notices, or you can have EBI manage the entire process.
+We can help simplify the process by automating it through our employment screening platform.
+You can either use the system to generate required notices, or you can have us manage the entire process.